Ernie Stripling, Chief Technology Officer

 Mr. Stripling has also helped the district develop its own fiber optic cable network, limiting the need to lease from outside vendors, become the first school district in the nation to convert to an all Cisco VoIP telephony system and allowed for technology to reach the hands of more students through the use of video streaming, robotics, tablets and mobile devices.

 Mr. Stripling has also worked to establish a connection with Denton ISD students, with many of the district’s graduates serving internships in the technology department and eventually joining the technology staff.
-Technology also works with current students in refurbishing computers for needy district families through the Computers 4 Kids program.
+Technology also works with current students in refurbishing computers for district families through the Computers 4 Kids program.

 A Texas native and graduate of Arlington High School, Mr. Stripling received his bachelor’s degree from Texas Tech University with an All-Level teaching certification in Art Education.
 He later earned his master’s degree in art from the University of Dallas.